Terwilliger69105/69105.github.io/nimu.md

 **July 15th, 2016 - 21:37:45**

 Emi left Kipola today.
 She couldn't keep living where she was.
 She says men were harassing her.
 Something about her father dying.
 I wish my father would die.
 But not every parent is like mine.
 Maybe I don't understand death.
 She said she hopes we meet again.
 I hope so.
 Please Eyes.
 Guide her to safety.
 Guide her to a new family.
 Keep her safe.
 She's a good being.
 Let us meet again.

 ---

+**January 22nd, 2014 - 06:31:28**

+Father is forcing me to go to school.
+I couldn't breathe when I woke up.
+It feels like someone is sitting on my chest.
+He says I need to learn to deal with it.
+Mother wanted me to take a sick day.
+He hit her.
+I don't want to be here.

+---